 The Best Time to Visit Columbia

 People in Colombia are very positive and don’t feel any moping even while rainy season.
 Besides, there is no clear season separation in Colombia, I didn’t know it planning this trip last year.
-It’s one of the important things you have to know before you visit Colombia.
+It’s one of the important things to know about Colombia.
 Winter is a rainy season in APRIL, MAY, OCTOBER, and NOVEMBER!
 Not common for Americans, right?

 But even these months rainfall is not constant, usually, real raining happens once per day.
 Summer in Colombia implies dry period from December till March and from July till August.
 So now you know when is the hot and humid weather in Colombia.